 - Add the vegetable oil to just cover the bottom of a 4 to 5-quart Dutch oven set over medium-high heat.
 Once the oil begins to shimmer, add the steaks to the pan, being careful not to overcrowd.
 Cook until golden brown on both sides, approximately 2 minutes per side.
 Remove the steaks to a plate and repeat until all of the steaks have been browned.

-- Remove the last steaks from the pot and add the add the onions and celery and garlic.
+- Remove the last steaks from the pot and add the onions and celery.
 Sauté for 2 to 3 minutes.
 Add the garlic; cook 30 seconds or until fragrant.
 Add the paprika and oregano; stir well to combine.

 - Yield: 4 to 6 servings.
 (See Tips 4 and 5)